Coneja-Chibi/The-HawThorne-Directives/readme.md

 ## The Problem This Solves

 AI writing degrades over time.
 Not because the model loses capability.
 Because it finds a pattern and stays there.
 Turn 5 sounds like turn 40.
 Same sentence rhythms.
 Same emotional arcs.
 Same way of entering a room.
 One voice on an infinite loop, getting more comfortable and less interesting with every generation.
+If you give the model the same inputs every time; you will slowly start to see the same words.
+The same plot devices.
+The same character with a different face.
+Presets should not be static.

 HawThorne breaks the loop by making each turn someone else's job.
+Each turn a randomized director with a randomized set of different options is selected; all configurable by you.

 The rotation isn't cosmetic.
 It's structural.
 Different Directors produce different prose because they carry different evaluation criteria, different failure modes, different opinions about what the previous Director did wrong.
 The fiction improves because no single voice is allowed to calcify.